sasdf/ctf/writeup/2018/defcamp/rev/validator/README.md

 call    runtime_newproc
 ```
 It forms a chain of goroutine.
-Proc i will have one channel between Proc i-1 and another channel to Proc i+1.
+Proc i will have a channel between Proc i-1 and another channel to Proc i+1.

 For the argument 2, `k = (input[i] ^ 0x542138[i]) % 11`:
 ```